-The Ryleys School was founded in 1877 by a Mr William Thomas Williams in the year in which Queen Victoria became the Empress of India.
-The school’s first premises was above, what now is the chemist on London Road in Alderley Edge.
+The Ryleys School was founded in 1877 by Mr William Thomas Williams in the year in which Queen Victoria became the Empress of India.
+The school’s first premises is now the chemist on London Road in Alderley Edge.

-The school moved to its present site on Ryleys Lane within a few years and took the name from the house that was originally built there the early 19th century by Manchester cotton merchant, Mr Peter Taylor.
-The school was origionally an all boys day and boarding school.
+The school moved to its present site on Ryleys Lane within a few years and took the name from the house that was originally built there in the early 19th century by a Manchester cotton merchant, Mr Peter Taylor.
+The school was originally an all-boys day and boarding school.

 The School's Houses

 Boys were organised into houses, each named after an honoured Old Boy; Elstob, Hoyle, Waterhouse and Wilson, which are still in existence today.

 The Headmaster during the Second World War, Mr Woodhouse, kept the school open.
 Boys sheltered in the cellars as bombers returning from Manchester would jettison unused incendiary bombs on the gardens and fields around Alderley Edge.